emcconville/wand/docs/guide/install.rst

 Lastly you have to set :envvar:`MAGICK_HOME` environment variable to the path of ImageMagick (e.g. :file:`C:\\Program Files\\ImageMagick-6.9.3-Q16`).
 You can set it in :menuselection:`Computer --> Properties -->
-Advanced system settings --> Advanced --> Enviro&nment Variables...`.
+Advanced system settings --> Advanced --> Environment Variables...`.

 .. _explicit-link: